jawj/hextreme/README.md

 The following benchmarks were run on an M3 Pro MacBook Pro, using 32 MiB of random data, and taking the mean of 10 trials.

-Across methods and browsers, the headlines are that we are:
+On this machine, across methods and browsers, the headlines are that we are:

 * 4 – 27x **faster** than a representative JS implementation: the [feross/buffer](https://github.com/feross) shim package
 * 4 – 7x **faster** than Firefox's native methods (surprising — Firefox can surely improve on this)